-I, the parent of
+I , the parent of

 Age, a student at Ss.
 Robert and William Catholic School, Euclid, Ohio, authorize the principal of Ss.
-Robert and William Catholic School to release school records, discipline records, factual data, and/or testing results regarding my (son/daughter/ward) named above, to Dr. , whose address is:
+Robert and William Catholic School to release school records, discipline records, factual data, and/or testing results regarding my , whose address is:

 The principal of Ss.
-Robert and William Catholic School are further authorized to discuss and/or provide the above records, data, testing results and/or data with Dr.
+Robert and William Catholic School are further authorized to discuss and/or provide the above records, data, testing results and/or data with Dr. .